 $ sudo zypper install googler

-The googler version in the distribution’s repositories might be bit old and doesn’t has new features.
+Heads Up: The googler version in the distribution's repositories might be bit old and may not has new features.
 If you want to try most recent version, install googler standalone script as described in the first method or install from source as shown in the second method.

 For example, on DEB-based systems, you can install Googler like below.